aws-samples/shopfloor-connectivity/docs/README.md

 value of that alias must be set in the Alias attribute of the configuration.

-The type of the certificate can be determined by the prefix of the filename (either ".pem "or ".pfx") optionally followed by ".cer", ".cert" or ".crt").
+The type of the certificate can be determined by the prefix of the filename (either ".pem "or ".pfx") optionally followed by ".cer", ".cert" or ".crt".
 If another extension is used then the type can be explicitly set by setting the server configuration's Format attribute to either "Pem" or "Pkcs12".

 If either the PEM or PFX certificate file does not exist, it is possible to let the OPCUA adapter generate a self-signed